Dorazran/GeFusion/README.md

 | Phosphorus | 1000 | 0.80 | 0.7 | +14.6% | 1.0000 |
 | Phosphorus | 1100 | 0.75 | 0.7 | +7.1% | 1.0000 |

 The KMC-emergent exponents track the phenomenological values closely (within roughly 3-24%) across all nine (species, temperature) conditions, with the gap consistently narrowing at higher temperature.
-Phosphorus shows the largest, most systematic deviation, suggesting its phenomenological alpha is the least well calibrated of the three.
+Phosphorus shows the largest, most systematic deviation, suggesting that its phenomenological alpha is the least well-calibrated of the three.

 **Sobol global sensitivity** (first-order S_i / total-order ST_i, `matlab/sobol_results_*.csv`): for all three dopants, the Arrhenius prefactor D0 and activation energy Ea dominate the variance in predicted junction depth (D0 alone explains 55-65% of output variance), while anneal time and the alpha exponent itself contribute comparatively little on their own.
-This means most of the practical uncertainty in junction-depth predictions traces back to how well D0 and Ea are calibrated experimentally, not to the diffusion model's structural assumptions.
+This means most of the practical uncertainty in junction-depth predictions stems from how well D0 and Ea are experimentally calibrated, not from the diffusion model's structural assumptions.

 Result figures:
 - `matlab/sobol_indices_bar.png`, `matlab/sobol_comparison_all_dopants.png` — Sobol indices, all dopants